Advising & Counseling

 Cochise College requires students taking MAT 081-Beginning Algebra to also take CPD 150-Academic Excellence Seminar.
 This requirement applies to students beginning in Fall 2016.
 Students seeking an exemption from the co-requisite class (CPD 150) must submit a CPD Petition online form.

-The AzTransfer website helps students navigate their higher education options within the state of Arizona.
+The AZTransfer website helps students navigate their higher education options within the state of Arizona.
 Information and resources represent each of Arizona’s public and tribal community colleges and universities.
-The website’s tools assist students in transfer planning and explains how their courses transfer, meet requirements and apply to certain degree program.
+The website’s tools assist students in transfer planning and explain how their courses transfer, meet requirements and apply to certain degree program.

 Advisor – Faculty and college staff trained in assisting students with academic decisions.
 Advisors guide and assist students in their choice of courses.
 Advisors help students choose the appropriate courses and programs to achieve their academic and career goals.

 Audit – Students may audit a class if they are interested in the subject but do not wish to receive a grade.
 You will not receive credit for audited classes, and they will not count toward a degree or for credit to meet financial aid requirements.